ViaVersionMCP/ViaMCP/README.md

     p_initChannel_1_.pipeline().addLast(new MCPVLBPipeline(user));
 }
 ```

-### If you want to send custom packets, you have to store the UserConnection instance in a variable for later, it's important that this variable is NOT STATIC since it's also used for pinging servers!
+###### Side note: If you want to send custom packets, you have to store the UserConnection instance in a variable for later, it's important that this variable is NOT STATIC since it's also used for pinging servers!

 **2. Fix the compression in the NetworkManager#setCompressionTreshold function**